Mission Statement

 Chiang Mai Elephant Life Experience

 The Most Unique, Personal, Educational and Memorable time of your life.
-You will experience the real heart of true elephant caretakers who do not view the elephants as a job but as part of the family.
-At the Chiang Mai Karen Tribe Native Elephant village, you get quality time with the elephants in their natural environment with their personal caretakers.
-The elephants you will meet have been raised in our village and are accustomed to kind human interaction unlike wild elephants who must be strictly controlled.
+You will experience the true heart and compassion of real elephant caretakers who do not view the elephants as a job but value them as part of the family.
+At the Karen Tribe Native Elephant Village in Chiang Mai, you get quality time with the elephants in their natural environment with their personal caretakers.
+The elephants you will meet are domesticated and have been raised alongside the members of our village their entire lives which means they are accustomed to kind human interaction unlike wild elephants who must be strictly controlled and are often mistreated.

 Elephants in Thai Culture

-Elephants have always been revered and played an integral part in Thai culture and history.
-They have been magnificent ceremonial animals as they protected our nation and our King.
-Elephants have also played a vital role in the eco- system in the past 96 generations as the engines of the agriculture and timber industries.
-But for us they are not a source of income but are a central part of our lives.
+Elephants have always been revered and have played an integral part in Thai culture and history.
+They have incredible ceremonial significance as they protected our nation and our King.
+Elephants have also played a vital role in our eco-system for the past 96 generations as the engines of the agriculture and timber industries.
+But we do not see these elephants as a source of income or as part of a business.
+For us it’s personal, they are a central part of our lives and our family.